30383 - DIGITAL DISRUPTION AND ENTREPRENEURSHIP

 |Continuous assessment||Partial exams||General exam|

-Attending students are tested on their ability to contextualize phenomena associated with disruptive technologies via a written exam (50% of the grade), consisting of a short essay based on a newspaper article.
-The remaining 50% of the grade is assigned to a field project on organizations presented in class by guest speakers.
-Details of the project will be communicated via Bboard and in class at the beginning of the semester.
+Attending students are tested on their ability to contextualize at macro and city level transformational phenomena associated with disruptive technologies via an individual essay (50% of the grade); the test consists of a short essay on the issue of disruptive technologies and their impact on firms and social groups.
+The remaining 50% of the grade is assigned to a field project.
+Details of the project are communicated via Bboard and in class at the beginning of the semester.
+Field projects are presented by groups throughout the semester, highlighting specific elements associated with the development of the program.

-Non-attending students are evaluated on an essay to be written at the end of the semester during the exam sessions.
-The essay covers the topics described in the program and included in the teaching materials.
-It uses a short case/a newspaper article as a basis for discussion.
-The essay accounts for 100% of the final grade.e.
+Not attending students are evaluated on an essay to be written at the end of the semester during the exam sessions.
+The essay covers the topics described in the program and is covered by the material and use a short case/a newspaper article as a basis for discussion.
+The essay accounts 100% of the grade.

 Teaching materials are made available via course reserve at the library or via Bboards, depending on copyright restrictions.